-2. Running Example
+2. Running example

 In this section, we present the running example that is used throughout the paper to illustrate our approach.
 This example is inspired from the variability and computation that occurs in elsA and is structured in three parts: first we introduce a simple feature model; second we present two simple dataflows that corresponds to some products of the feature model; and finally, we show how these dataflows could be encoded as terms.
-In this example and in the rest of the paper, we will use the Maude term rewriting language [15] to write down terms and rewriting rules.
+In this example and in the rest of the paper, we will use the Maude term rewriting language (Clavel et al., 2007) to write down terms and rewriting rules.

-Figure 2: Simple CFD feature model
+Fig. 2.
+Simple CFD feature model.